 Transport is provided in small modern VW transporter that is kept in tip top condition.
 I am midas trained to drive minibuses.

 Health Benefits of Walking

 Walking is increasingly recogised for the significant positive benefits it has upon health and wellbeing.

 It can help with

 Cardio vascular fitness

 Generally walking just makes you feelgood by being in a relaxing environment away from the stresses and strains of life.
 The combination of fresh air, exercise, socialising, and just being in a beautiful place is a winning formula that can significantly improve your health and wellbeing.

 Active Days walks should be fine for the vast majority of people, but if you have any concerns about your health or fitness to participate then it is best to consult your GP for advice, prior to coming on a walk.

 Comments And Suggestions

-I always strive to make sure that Active Days provides a relevant, challenging, good quality, and enjoyable experience for everyone who participates.
+I always strive to make sure that Active Days provides a relevant, challenging, and enjoyable experience for everyone who participates.
 If you have any comments or suggestions about activities then please don't hesitate to contact me.